Store credit card and major network credit card side by side comparing credit building speed

 Quick Answer

-As of July 2025, major network cards (Visa, Mastercard, Discover, Amex) generally build credit faster because they report to all three major bureaus and carry lower average APRs (21.5% vs. 28–30% for store cards).
+Major network cards (Visa, Mastercard, Discover, Amex) generally build credit faster because they report to all three major bureaus and carry lower average APRs (21.5% vs. 28–30% for store cards).
 Store cards offer easier approval but narrow utility and higher rates that can damage credit if balances carry.

 The debate over store credit cards vs major network cards comes down to one core question: which product actually moves your credit score?
 Store cards typically carry approval rates that favor thin-file consumers, but their high interest rates and single-retailer utility create real risk.
 According to the Consumer Financial Protection Bureau’s credit card resource center, carrying a balance on a high-APR card is one of the fastest ways to damage a credit profile.